placemark/flat-drop-files/README.md

 contains collected lessons from [dropzone](https://github.com/dropzone/dropzone), and adapts its junk-file detection from Sindre Sorhus's excellent [junk](https://github.com/sindresorhus/junk) module.

+### Testing

+This kind of module is exceptionally hard to test with automated tests.
+Thus, there's a manual test suite.
+Start the test suite with `yarn start`, which will boot up a local server, and follow the instructions, which involve dragging & dropping particular files and folders into the browser.

 ### Comments

 You'll find plenty of comments in `index.ts` about different gotchas and traps in the DataTransferItem, FileSystemEntry, and other APIs.
 It's unfortunately easy to get these things wrong, whether it's assuming that [DataTransferItem.kind](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/kind) will correctly identify a directory, or forgetting to call `readEntries` on a directory reader repeatedly to page through each 100-item batch of files.